Parallel to External Retcon

 This tends, as a rule, to be a retelling of the legend in its current

 form.
-As a consequence, it can explain the real history behind figures who obviously had no real history in the story, because they were introduced to the legend centuries later.
-Maid Marian, Friar Tuck, and Alan-a-Dale in Robin Hood
+As a consequence, it can explain the "real history" behind figures who obviously had no real history in the story, because they were introduced to the legend later - even centuries later.
+Frequent examples include Maid Marian, Friar Tuck, and Alan-a-Dale in Robin Hood

 , and Lancelot and Galahad in King Arthur